m-Py/propint/README.md

 # propint

 propint is an R package that implements a method for statistical inference for
-proportions: to test for the difference of differences in proportions, i.e. the interaction of proportions.
-The method that is used was developed by Newcombe (2001).
+proportions: a test for the difference of differences in proportions, i.e. the interaction of proportions.
+The method was developed by Newcombe (2001).

-The method relies on confidence intervals for single proportions that are converted to a confidence interval for the difference between differences of proportions.
-By default, confidence intervals are used that are recommended in Newcombe (1998a method 3; 1998 method 10).
-However, confidence intervals that have been computed using a different method can also be passed to the function that computes the interaction confidence interval.
+The method uses confidence intervals of single proportions that are converted to a confidence interval that estimates the difference between differences of proportions.
+By default, confidence intervals are used that have been recommended by Newcombe (Method 3, 1998a; Method 10, 1998b).
+However, confidence intervals relying on other computations can be passed to the function that computes the interaction confidence interval.

 ## Installation